Dry Needling

 Dry needling is a focused way of working with muscle that stays tight, reactive, or painful despite hands-on treatment.

-It uses a fine, sterile needle placed into specific areas of muscle that are not letting go — the spots that often feel deep, stubborn, or familiar to you.
+It uses a fine, sterile needle placed into specific areas of muscle that are not letting go: the spots that often feel deep, stubborn, or familiar to you.

 In practice, I tend to use it when massage alone gets close, but not quite far enough.
+It is used when the muscle needs a different kind of input to reset and move more freely.

 What dry needling is used for